-This Statement of Incompatible Activities is intended to guide officers and employees of the San Francisco Board of Appeals ("Department") about the kinds of activities that are incompatible with their public duties and therefore prohibited.
-For the purposes of this Statement, and except where otherwise provided, "officer" shall mean the executive secretary ("director") and a member of the Board of Appeals; and "employee" shall mean all employees of the Department.
+This Statement of Incompatible Activities is intended to guide officers and employees of the San Francisco Department on the Status of Women ("Department") and the Commission on the Status of Women ("Commission") about the kinds of activities that are incompatible with their public duties and therefore prohibited.
+For the purposes of this Statement, and except where otherwise provided, "officer" shall mean a member of the Commission and the executive director ("director"); and "employee" shall mean all employees of the Department.

 This Statement is adopted under the provisions of San Francisco Campaign & Governmental Conduct Code ("C&GC Code) section 3.218.
-Engaging in the activities that are prohibited by this Statement may subject an officer or employee to discipline, up to and including possible termination of employment or removal from office, as well as to monetary fines and penalties.
+Engaging in the activities that are prohibited by this Statement may subject an employee or officer to discipline, up to and including possible termination of employment or removal from office, as well as to monetary fines and penalties.
 (C&GC Code § 3.242; Charter § 15.105.)
-Before an officer or employee is subjected to discipline or penalties for violation of this Statement, the officer or employee will have an opportunity to explain why the activity should not be deemed to be incompatible with his or her City duties.
+Before an employee or officer is subjected to discipline or penalties for violation of this Statement, the employee or officer will have an opportunity to explain why the activity should not be deemed to be incompatible with his or her City duties.
 (C&GC Code § 3.218.)
-Nothing in this document shall modify or reduce any due process rights provided pursuant to the officer's or employee's collective bargaining agreement.
+Nothing in this document shall modify or reduce any due process rights provided pursuant to the officer or employee's collective bargaining agreement.

-In addition to this Statement, officers and employees are subject to Department policies and State and local laws and rules governing the conduct of public officers and employees, including but not limited to:
+In addition to this Statement, employees and officers are subject to Department policies and State and local laws and rules governing the conduct of public employees and officers, including but not limited to:

-Political Reform Act, California Government Code § 87100 et seq.; California Government Code §1090; San Francisco Charter; San Francisco Campaign and Governmental Conduct Code; San Francisco Sunshine Ordinance; and Applicable Civil Service Rules.
+- The Political Reform Act, California Government Code § 87100 et seq.;

+- California Government Code § 1090;

+- The San Francisco Charter;

+- San Francisco Campaign and Governmental Conduct Code;

+- San Francisco Sunshine Ordinance; and

+- Applicable Civil Service Rules.

-Nothing in this Statement shall exempt any officer or employee from applicable provisions of law, or limit his or her liability for violations of law.
+Nothing in this Statement shall exempt any employee or officer from applicable provisions of law, or limit his or her liability for violations of law.
 Examples provided in this Statement are for illustration purposes only, and are not intended to limit application of this Statement.
 Nothing in this Statement shall interfere with the rights of employees under a collective bargaining agreement or Memorandum of Understanding applicable to that employee.

-Nothing in this Statement shall be construed to prohibit or discourage any City officer or employee from bringing to the City's and/or public's attention matters of actual or perceived malfeasance or misappropriation in the conduct of City business, or from filing a complaint alleging that a City officer or employee has engaged in improper governmental activity by violating local campaign finance, lobbying, conflicts of interest or governmental ethics laws, regulations or rules; violating the California Penal Code by misusing City resources; creating a specified and substantial danger to public health or safety by failing to perform duties required by the officer's or employee's City position; or abusing his or her City position to advance a private interest.
+Nothing in this Statement shall be construed to prohibit or discourage any City officer or employee from bringing to the City's and/or public's attention matters of actual or perceived malfeasance or misappropriation in the conduct of City business, or from filing a complaint alleging that a City officer or employee has engaged in improper governmental activity by violating local campaign finance, lobbying, conflicts of interest or governmental ethics laws, regulations or rules; violating the California Penal Code by misusing City resources; creating a specified and substantial danger to public health or safety by failing to perform duties required by the officer or employee's City position; or abusing his or her City position to advance a private interest.